All Episodes

 They don't decrease.

-And they they they always factor that in as a decrease.
+And they always factor that in as a decrease.

 For example, in Reagan's term, revenues to the federal government doubled.

-Uh he created twenty one million new jobs at the time it was the longest period of peacetime economic growth in history.
+At the time, it was the longest period of peacetime economic growth in history.

-Gas prices never once during his first term ever got above three dollars an average per gallon.
+Gas prices never once during his first term ever got above $3 an average per gallon.

 And there's an easy explanation for that.

-Who's going to give up a would you give up a three year I'm I'm sorry a 30 year three percent mortgage to get into a new home at at you know double the the interest rate you'd be doubling your payment it's insane.
+Who's going to give up a would you give up a three-year, I'm sorry, a 30-year, 3% mortgage to get into a new home at double the interest rate?

 And that will help homeowners.

-And then hopefully over time you know we'll see those other rates come down as well.
+And then hopefully over time, we'll see those other rates come down as well.

-Well once interest rates start coming down it'll bring the real estate market back up and there'll be a lot of activity but right now people are going to hang on to their the low interest rate mortgage that they locked in years ago.
+But right now, people are going to hang on to the low interest rate mortgage that they locked in years ago.

-There's one other thing that we're not factoring in here and that is Donald Trump is commitments because of his trade policies and the threat of tariffs brought this in of over ten trillion dollars.
+There's one other thing that we're not factoring in here, and that is Donald Trump's commitments because of his trade policies and the threat of tariffs brought this in of over $10 trillion.

-Well well that's it it's uh that's what the uh the the president's policies are designed to do is to bring back high value added manufacturing that pay very high wages and uh as you were giving a very accurate description of how things have been playing out as the Treasury Secretary has said national security and economic security are one and the same.
+And as you were giving a very accurate description of how things have been playing out, as the Treasury Secretary has said, national security and economic security are one in the same.

 They're interconnected.

-And we talk about interest rates and getting interest, needing people on interest rates lower, which I understand.
+And we talk about interest rates and getting interest needing people want interest rates lower, which I understand.

-as you said and of course those those foreign capital commitments are also quite substantial.
+And of course, those foreign capital commitments are also quite substantial.

 Yeah.

-All right quick break we'll come back more with Treasury economist Joe Lavornia is with us and then we'll get to your calls coming up 800 941 Sean if you want to be a part of the program.
+And then we'll get to your calls coming up, 800-941-Sean, if you want to be a part of the program.

 What do you think Powell does from here on out?

-Is he just gonna you know be in this this cold war with President Trump, and because President Trump obviously disagrees with him, you know, he's gonna show uh President Trump who's boss until May of next year before we can have any hope of you know significantly lower interest rates.
+And because President Trump obviously disagrees with him, he's going to show President Trump who's bossed until May of next year before we can have any hope of significantly lower interest rates.

-At a minimum, I think we needed a fifty basis point reduction yesterday, uh, in my view.
+At a minimum, I think we needed a 50 basis point reduction yesterday, in my view.

 I think the economic numbers warrant that.